rsumit123/mariott-scraping-assignment/README.md

 ## Output

-The extracted data will be saved in a CSV file named `hotel_code_data.csv`.
+The extracted data will be saved in a CSV file named `output/hotel_code_data.csv`.
 The CSV file will contain the following columns:

-c

 - `checkin`: The checkin time
 - `PerNight`: per night time without taxes